noahsalvi/svelte-use-form/README.md

     <span align="left">Svelte Use Form</span>
   </h1>

 A svelte form library that is easy to use and has no boilerplate.
-It helps you control and validate forms and their fields and check on the state of them.
+It lets you create and control complicated forms with ease.
+Like svelte, the focus is **DX** 💻‍✨

 ```bash
 npm i -D svelte-use-form